nicolecheng/finalproj/README.md

 			- bug fix: ^ removed, and working now
 			- bug found: pressing on an incorrect letter multiple times takes away chances
 			- bug fix: ^ fixed that
+	- Yuki:
+			- start of passwords
+				- cannot use certain symbols
+				- not "entering"
+			- bug fix: hangman congrats page now working
+			- new feature: reinserted retry and quit buttons, which now work

 -January 21:
 			- bug found: mouseClicks is not working